-Peer-learning is a way to share experiences and learn from each other’s good practices.
+Mutual learning provides the opportunity to identify and learn from good practices in different Member States.
 It is a key component of the Open Method of Coordination.

-It aims to address concrete and relatively new issues where some member countries are keen to learn from pilot initiatives run by others.
-The results from peer-learning groups can, for example, provide inputs from the youth field into wider EU initiatives or issue conclusions on well-defined and concrete challenges.
+It aims to address concrete issues where Member States are keen to learn from initiatives run by others.
+The results from expert groups or peer-learning activities in the youth field can, for example, provide input into wider EU initiatives.

-Peer-learning is undertaken by the EU countries themselves, with the Commission playing a supporting role at EU level.
+Mutual learning involves the EU countries themselves, with the Commission playing a supporting role.

-Peer-learning groups are set up on a proposal by the EU Council, and can cover any subject of relevance to the youth field.
-The groups are made up of representatives from the EU countries.
+Expert groups are set up by the EU Work Plan for Youth and cover subjects of relevance to the priorities for the respective three-year work cycle of the framework for cooperation in the youth field.
+The groups are made up of experts nominated by the EU Member States.

 Under the European Union Work Plan for Youth (2016-2018), expert groups will look into the following subjects: